 Budget Category Position Name of Manitoba Employee and/or Production Service Co.
-Street Address of Manitoba Employee or Production Service Company SIN Amount Paid or Hours Worked Qualified % of Salary or Hourly Rate Total Eligible Labour Expense Manitoba labour paid to Individuals 11.1 Extra Bulk Extras/Day 15; 400 extras on file with ProdCo on file with ProdCo \$48,000 100% \$48,000 Extra Jane Doe 123 Easy Street 123 456 789 \$200 100% \$200
+Street Address of Manitoba Employee or Production Service Company SIN Amount Paid or Hours Worked Qualified % of Salary or Hourly Rate Total Eligible Labour Expense Manitoba labour Manitoba labour paid to Individuals 11.1 Extra Bulk Extras/Day 15; 400 extras on file with ProdCo on file with ProdCo \$48,000 100% \$48,000 11.1 Extra Jane Doe 123 Easy Street 123 456 789 \$200 100% \$200

-- Kit rentals, cell phones, car rentals, and meal allowances qualify as eligible salaries if they are taxable in the hands of an eligible individual; - g) Manitoba actor buyout payments are eligible at 100% of the expense, and must be listed individually by actor, as opposed to reporting a lump sum; - h) Unit Publicist fees are eligible at 100% during the eligible production period (i.e. not eligible during post-production); - Courier and shipping fees will only be accepted where paid directly to courier and shipping companies with a head office in Manitoba.
-Re-bill charges (reimbursements) for courier and shipping expenses are ineligible, and fees paid to companies without Manitoba head offices (e.g. Air Canada, FedEx, etc.) will only qualify if invoices specifically identify the amount paid for Manitoba expenses; - j) Legal and accounting fees may be eligible during production as follows: - Legal fees for negotiating contracts, licenses, and agreements qualify as eligible salaries (65% of costs paid to corporations and 100% of costs paid to eligible individuals).
-Incorporation fees for the eligible applicant corporation are not eligible; - Production Accounting Fees and Post-Production Accounting fees qualify as eligible salaries (65% of costs paid to corporations and 100% of costs paid to eligible individuals); - Accounting fees, paid prior to principal photography, to estimate and/or verify the tax credit amounts for financing purposes qualify as eligible salaries (65% of costs paid to corporations and 100% of costs paid to eligible individuals); - Accounting or consulting fees for performing the audit or preparing the tax credit applications are not eligible. - k) Payroll services (labour only) that are directly attributable to the production of a film qualify (65% of costs paid to corporations and 100% of costs paid to eligible individuals); - Maintenance labour costs, including security, are eligible as long as the production of the film is the immediate cause of the expense and the expense occurs during the eligible production period; - m) Medicals are accepted at 65% as long as the production of the film is the immediate cause of the expense and the expense occurs during the eligible production period.
+- g) Kit rentals, cell phones, car rentals, and meal allowances qualify as eligible salaries if they are taxable in the hands of an eligible individual or qualify as eligible tangible property if they are not taxable in the hands of an eligible individual; - h) Manitoba actor buyout payments are eligible at 100% of the expense, and must be listed individually by actor, as opposed to reporting a lump sum; - i) Unit Publicist fees are eligible at 100% during the eligible production period (i.e. not eligible during post-production). - j) Courier and shipping fees will only be accepted where paid directly to courier and shipping companies with a head office in Manitoba.
+Re-bill charges (reimbursements) for courier and shipping expenses are ineligible, and fees paid to companies without Manitoba head offices (e.g. Air Canada, FedEx, etc.) will only qualify if invoices specifically identify the amount paid for Manitoba expenses; - k) Legal and accounting fees may be eligible during production as follows: - Legal fees for negotiating contracts, licenses, and agreements qualify as eligible salaries or eligible service contract expenditures.
+Incorporation fees for the eligible applicant corporation are not eligible; - Production Accounting Fees and Post-Production Accounting fees qualify as eligible salaries or eligible service contract expenditures;

+- Accounting fees, paid prior to principal photography, to estimate and/or verify the tax credit amounts for financing purposes qualify as eligible salaries or eligible service contract expenditures; - Accounting or consulting fees for performing the audit or preparing the tax credit applications are not eligible. - Payroll services that are directly attributable to the production of a film qualify if paid to eligible individuals or corporations; - Maintenance costs, including security, are eligible as long as the production of the film is the immediate cause of the expense and the expense occurs during the eligible production period; - Medicals are accepted as long as the production of the film is the immediate cause of the expense and the expense occurs during the eligible production period.